The Tortured Lemonade Department: Part 2

 Okay Ladies

-The final song on Lemonade isn’t about Beyonce and her husband reconciling.
-It’s about her finding strength in the black community and her female friendships: “Okay, ladies, now let’s get in formation.”
+The final song on Lemonade is about Beyonce finding strength in the black community and her female friendships: “Okay, ladies, now let’s get in formation.”

 Swift ends her album with Clara Bow, a song about how the entertainment industry cycles through female performers: “only when your girlish glow flickers just so do they let you know…them’s the brakes.
 They don’t come gently.”
 Yet, here she is, closing out her 11th album.

-Beyonce and Swift end the albums with songs about their larger impact—as women, or as black women, or as long-standing pillars in the music industry.
-I think it says a lot that in both love-story-albums, the last song is not about the love story.
-It’s about the women and their power.
+Both songs are about their larger impact—as women, or as black women, or as long-standing pillars in the music industry.
+I think it says a lot that neither love story ends with the love story.
 Their worlds are bigger than their love lives.

-I think that for both women, that’s literally what it takes.
-Someone who wins the super bowl, but only has eyes for her: “Where's the trophy?
+I think that for both Beyonce and Swift, this is literally what it takes.
+A guy who wins the super bowl, but only has eyes for his (world-dominating) girlfriend: “Where's the trophy?
 He just comes running over to me.”

 “In your life you’ll do things greater than dating the boy on the football team.” - Swift, from her 2008 album Fearless.
 Leave it to Swift to date a super bowl champ, and still do greater things.